MineCake147E/CSCodec/README.md

 ### Currently Supported Features: ###
 - **Core Project is LICENSED UNDER __[Apache-2.0](https://github.com/MineCake147E/CSCodec/blob/master/LICENSE.md)__**
-  - This means that you can use this library **without any copy-left**.
 - `Span<T>` Based APIs
   - Many APIs depends on `Span<T>`.
 - 24Bit Signed Integer Structure `Int24`